mateusz93/neural-semantic-segmentation/src/camvid/README.md

 ## `CamVid` class

 `CamVid` works like a Keras DataGenerator to load the dataset dynamically at runtime training of the model.
+The first time you initialize `CamVid` with a new mapping on a machine, it will pre-process the target values from RGB to OneHot vectors.

 ```python
 import camvid